lovelejess/scribble/_posts/2018-04-15-angular-forms-template-driven-group-controls.md

   - add `ngModelGroup` directive to your form's div and assign it a name for the subgroup's key.
     - for example, the below snippet's subgroup name is "userData"

-  - can export the directive into a local template variable using `#mySubGroupName=ngModelGroup`
+  - can export the directive into a local template variable using `#mySubGroupName="ngModelGroup"`

     ```
       <form